gSchool/mcsp-unit-oop/01-object-oriented-programming/09-oop-checkpoint.md

 * a.
 It uses the prototype chain to handle inheritance when creating objects
 * b.
 It must include a constructor function
 * c.
 It uses the `this` keyword to refer to an instance of the class
-* d. all of the above
+* d.
+All of the above

 ## !end-options